lizekang/academic-website/content/home/experience.md

   date_end = "2019-06-30"
   description = """

 Founder of AI Group in Dian Group.
 AI Group contains 20+ undergraduate students who are interested in AI (natural language processing, computer vision, machine learning, deep learning, reinforcement learning).
 We cooperate with famous companies on commercial or research projects.
+We have published papers in ACL, CVPR.

 - AIbot: An Intelligent Customer Service Robot (Beibei Group).
 - AI Mooc: Build an intelligent question answering system for Mooc.
 We apply for the National Natural Science Funds.